alexprz/MVA_OT_Project/README.md

-# Stuy of particle gradient flow
+# Study of minimization using particle gradient flow

 ## Code organisation